usdot-fhwa-stol/C2C-RI/README.md

 This project is licensed under the apache-2.0 License.

 ### Contact Information
-To initiate technical support, contact c2crisupport@transcore.com.
+To initiate technical support, contact CAVSupportServices@dot.gov.
 Provide contact information and the C2C RI technical support team will contact you so they can understand the issue(s) you are facing.